fronzbot/fronzbot.github.io/_pages/resume.md

 -----
 **Sr. Mixed Signal IC Design Engineer** <span style="color: gray">at</span> **Sony Electronics** <span style="color: gray">in</span> Rochester, NY <span style="color: gray">from</span> July 2018 to Present

-- Responsible for the design of CMOS Image Sensor chips.
+- Responsible for the design of circuits to interface with a pixel array on a low-power CMOS imaging product.
+This work also involved generating detailed pixel models for simulations, as well as the study of power and area reduction techniques to improve product marketability and cost.

 **Sr. Mixed Signal IC Design Engineer** <span style="color: gray">at</span> **Synaptics Inc** <span style="color: gray">in</span> Rochester, NY <span style="color: gray">from</span> Feb 2014 to July 2018